absmach/magistrala/docs/dev-guide.md

 ### Build All Services

-Use `GNU Make` tool to build all mainflux services:
+Use `GNU Make` tool to build all Mainflux services:

 ```
 make